Written for a Valentine's Day prompt at Granger Enchanted.

 "Hermione?
 You here?"
 Harry, and he sounded frantic.
 Shit.

 "Look mate, I'd best talk to her.
-She's here- look there's her coat and I can smell her perfume still."
+She is here - look there's her coat."

 "Well, okay… but if she needs me will you floo straight away?"
 Harry sounded reluctant, but tired.